benjaminchacko/reactjs-lesson-series/README.md

 ## How to Use
 1. Fork this repository
 2. Clone to your local machine
-3. `npm install` in your terminal to install node-modules
+3. `yarn install` in your terminal to install node-modules
-4. `npm start` to open development in your browser
+4. `yarn start` to open development in your browser

 ## Contributions